 Proposal Formats

-We welcome submissions that align with the Conference sub-themes, and in particular submissions that consider one or more of the following dimensions:
+We welcome submissions that align with the Conference sub-themes in the following formats:

 Workshops